wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ### Objects ###

-For objects, it is essentially the same as arrays, except it must also parse the key to each property.
-The `key` is just a JSON string though, so simply calling `string` will suffice.
+`object` is implemented very similar to `array`, except it must also parse the key of each property.
+The `key` is just a JSON string though, so simply calling `string` will do.

     var object = function() {
       // ch is at opening curley brace, create & return the object